What Is the RADIUS Protocol and How Does It Work?

 3. RADIUS Server Analyzes Certificate

-The RADIUS server checks the certificate’s expiration conditions.
-If the certificate hasn’t expired, the server checks the Certificate Revocation List (CRL) to determine if it’s been revoked.
+The RADIUS server checks expiration conditions and a Certificate Revocation List (CRL) to determine if the certificate is expired or revoked.

 4. (If Certificate Is Valid) Certificate Authorization Grants User Access